Novactive/NovaeZSlackBundle/bundle/Resources/doc/INSTALL.md

        new FrameworkBundle(),
        ...
        new JMS\SerializerBundle\JMSSerializerBundle(),
+       new KnpU\OAuth2ClientBundle\KnpUOAuth2ClientBundle(),
        new Novactive\Bundle\eZSlackBundle\NovaeZSlackBundle(),
    );
    ...
 }
 ```

-> If you already have _JMSSerializerBundle_ do not add it one more time.
+> If you already have _JMSSerializerBundle_ or  _KnpUOAuth2ClientBundle_ do not add them a second time.

 ### Add routes